anuragchandr/byteverse25/README.md

 ## Vision

-NutriLink envisions becoming India’s trusted digital companion in nutrition, contributing to public health outcomes, sustainable food habits, and a well-nourished future for all.
+NutriSetu envisions becoming India’s trusted digital companion in nutrition, contributing to public health outcomes, sustainable food habits, and a well-nourished future for all.

 ---

 ## Join the Movement

-NutriLink is not just a product — it is a collaborative mission.
+NutriSetu is not just a product — it is a collaborative mission.
 Together, we can enable every Indian to make informed, healthy, and sustainable food choices.

 **Let’s build something impactful — for ourselves, and for Bharat.**
-— *Team NutriLink*
+— *Team NutriSetu*